blueskyideas/cookiecutter-python/README.rst

 cookiecutter-pypi
 ==================
-How I setup my projects.
+How to setup Envirnexus Python projects

 Requirements: